Hyde Park Chamber of Commerce to host State of the State coffee discussion

 State Representative Christian Mitchell of the 26th District since 2012 Mitchell worked as a cabinet staffer with Cook County Board President Toni Preckwinkle; was campaign aid to Attorney General Lisa Madigan and former Alderman Will Burns.
 Mitchell works with people, in their communities, to fight for living wage jobs, adequate housing, improved transportation, and equitable schools.

-About the Hyde Park Chamber of Commerce the HPCC has served the Hyde Park community for 97 years.
-With a membership roster exceeding 325, the Chamber is the voice of the Hyde Park business community.
+The Hyde Park Chamber of Commerce has served the Hyde Park community for 97 years.
+With a membership roster exceeding 325, the chamber is the voice of the Hyde Park business community.

 For more information and to register visit hydeparkchamberchicago.org.